 - Keep an off-site backup of the site that’s confirmed to be free of back doors.
 If the back door can’t be found after an attack, the only solution may be reverting to a “clean” version of the site.

-If your small business hasn’t yet taken measures to prevent backdoor attacks, now is the time to do so.
+If your small business hasn’t yet taken measures to prevent a backdoor attack, now is the time to do so.
 As backdoor detection becomes more difficult and cybercrime increases, small business cybersecurity is more important than ever.
 Make sure you not only have reliable tools such as a website scanner and WAF to stop cybercriminals in their tracks, but also know what to do if an attack does break through your defenses.

 Monique Becenti is a product and channel marketing specialist at SiteLock, a cloud-based website security provider currently protecting more than 12 million websites globally.
 Monique is passionate about improving the customer experience for all.
 SiteLock’s combination of dedicated research and developmental efforts, aggressive product road maps, and access to a massive global data set make the company a leading innovator in web security.